CMSgov/dpc-static-site/common/docsV1.md

 ## Requesting data using _since with the /Patient endpoint

-### Request data synchronously for an individual Patient using the _since parameter within the /Patient/{id}/$everything endpoint
+### Request data synchronously for an individual patient using the _since parameter within the /Patient/{id}/$everything endpoint

 <pre class="highlight"><code>GET /api/v1/Patient/<span style="color: #045E87;">{id}</span>/$everything?_since=2020-02-13T08:00:00.000-05:00
 </code></pre>

-#### Request Headers:
+#### Request headers:
 <pre class="highlight"><code>Authorization: Bearer <span style="color: #045E87;">{access_token}</span>
 Accept: application/fhir+json
 X-Provenance: <a href="#attestation">{provenance header}</a>
 </code></pre>

-#### cURL Command using the _since parameter within the /Patient endpoint:
+#### cURL command using the _since parameter within the /Patient endpoint:
 <pre class="highlight"><code>curl -X GET 'https://sandbox.dpc.cms.gov/api/v1/Patient/{id}/$everything?_since=2021-05-13T08:00:00.000-05:00' \
 	-H "Accept: application/fhir+json" \
 	-H "X-Provenance: <a href="#attestation">{provenance header}</a>" \
 	-H "Authorization: Bearer <a href="https://dpc.cms.gov/docs#obtain-an-access_token">{access token}</a>"
 </code></pre>

-#### Response Example: Successful Request
+#### Response example: successful request
   <pre class="highlight"><code>200 Success</code></pre>

-This operation will return  all data for the specified Patient  since the selected date: May 13, 2021.
+This operation will return  all data for the specified patient since the selected date: May 13, 2021.
 Notice that we are seeking data from the /Patient/{id}/$everything endpoint.
-This is a synchronous request for an individual Patient referenced by the internal ID (UUID) and would behave differently if it was made from the /Group endpoint as data is returned immediately.
+This is a synchronous request for an individual patient referenced by the internal ID (UUID) and would behave differently if it was made from the /Group endpoint as data is returned immediately.
 <br />

 If the request was successful, a 200 Success response code will be returned and the response will not include a Content-Location header.
 Instead, it contains the data in the body of the response.